Some insist corn is a nutritious dog food ingredient while others denounce it as a problematic cereal grain.

 In any case, although it may not be a common food allergen, corn still cannot be completely excused as a potential cause.

-When searching the Internet for these studies, it’s hard not to notice the thousands of legitimate reports by owners, breeders, forums and veterinary sites reporting corn and other cereal grains as a likely cause of their dogs’ allergies.
+While searching the Internet for these studies, it’s hard not to notice the thousands of legitimate reports by owners, breeders, forums and veterinary sites reporting corn and other cereal grains as a likely cause of their dogs’ allergies.

 And then there’s the (very real) issue of cereal grain quality.